Kingsintersect/hux-assesment-backend/README.md

 Open its README file and follow the instructions run the features of the application

 ## System Requirements
+1. Make sure you have the NodeJS installed and running on your system.
-1. Make sure you have MongoDB installed and running on your system.
+2. Make sure you have MongoDB installed and running on your system.

 ### Backend
 1. Clone the repository: